dolphindb/api-cplusplus/README.md

 Output:
 > ["IBM", "GOOG", "YHOO"]

-The maximum length of the script is 65,535 bytes.
 If the script contains multiple statements, only the result of the last statement is returned.
 If there is a syntax error in the script or there is a network problem, an exception will be thrown.

 ## 4. Call DolphinDB functions